 Video of the Day

 Still, transitioning from Meatless Mondays to meatless every day can be daunting.
 That's why keeping a few vegetarian cookbooks on hand can be really helpful.
-Having some go-to vegetarian recipes in your arsenal can help ensure you're eating well-balanced meals.
-And you'll learn to master dishes full of vegetables, fruit, nuts and beans — all of which promote a nutritious diet.
+Having some go-to vegetarian recipes in your arsenal can help you eat well-balanced meals.
+And you'll learn to master dishes full of vegetables, fruit, nuts and beans — all cornerstones of a nutritious diet.

 Here are some of the best vegetarian cookbooks to help you navigate breakfast, lunch, dinner, snacks and everything in between.